VRConservation/geosp/chapters/08_aiml.md

 # AI & ML
 Coming soon!
 <!--

+ It could be that AI helps to democratize geospatial analysis by lowering the cost of entry to geospatial data and software.
+Democratization of data medium article

 A curated list of resources, tools, frameworks, articles, and projects related to Machine Learning Operations (MLOps): https://github.com/Pythondeveloper6/Awesome-MLOPS?tab=readme-ov-file#paid-courses

 ## Machine Learning